amirahnatasha/amirahnatasha/README.md

 ### Hello World, I'm Amirah 👋

 - 👩‍🎓 Graduated from Shimane University, Japan 🇯🇵
-- 📱 I’m currently diving deep into web programming and learning more on React!
+- 📱 I’m currently diving deep into web programming and learning more on Angular!
 - 🍩 I am also interested in 3D.
 A beginner in blender3d.
 - 🤍 Things I love include cats 🐈, books 📚, plants 🪴, snowboarding 🏂, travelling ✈️, and learning new things ✏️!